rojasarah/fraud-detection-ml/README.md

 # Fraud Detection using Machine Learning
 Focused on imbalanced classification and decision-oriented model evaluation.
-Data informs; decisions define.
 Building ML systems for real-world decision making.

 This project implements an end-to-end machine learning pipeline for fraud detection using the Bank Account Fraud (BAF) dataset.
 The focus is on handling highly imbalanced data and optimizing model performance under realistic constraints.